Cryptozoology vs Genealogy

 Should I pick Cryptozoology or Genealogy?

-Start with the decision guide at the top — it frames who each hobby suits.
-They diverge most on where, budget to start, ongoing cost.
+Start with the decision guide at the top, it frames who each hobby suits.
+They diverge most on where, ongoing cost, time per session.
 If you want the full picture, the experience profile shows how they feel; the fit table shows what your week and wallet need to allow.

 How different are Cryptozoology and Genealogy?